Practical guide Board Meetings & Recruitment How do you plan board business?

 How do you plan board business?

-It is helpful to have a schedule of matters, which outlines all the business of the board and sets a timetable for it during the year.
-This ensures that all matters are dealt with in a timely way and agenda items are well spread throughout the year.
+• It is helpful to have Schedule of Matterswhich outlines all the business of the board and sets a timetable for it during the year.
+Planning board business is a continuous cycle.

 For further information on this topic, we recommend visiting the Chartered Governance Institute of UK and Ireland